Sunday, January 19, 2025

 Recursion & Induction

-We saw earlier the similarity between the induction process and a recursively defined function.
+We saw earlier the similarity between the process of induction and the evaluation of a recursively defined function.

-We now see the similarity between an induction proof and a recursively defined function.
+We now see the similarity between the structure of an induction proof and the definition of a recursively defined function.

 Infoview